 The Behavioral Medicine Service is a psychological consultation and intervention program integrated within specialized outpatient medical services of Yale-New Haven Hospital (YNHH) and the Smilow Cancer Hospital.
 Fellows work within multidisciplinary teams of medical providers (consisting of physicians, surgeons, nurses, and social workers) and gain valuable experience in the provision of behavioral health consultation, psychological assessment, and behavioral health intervention to a broad range of medically ill patients.
 Emphasis is placed on understanding the psychosocial factors influencing adjustment and adaptation to chronic medical conditions, and on developing skills for behavioral consultation and intervention in an academic medical setting.

-This track consists of a single, full-time, twelve-month placement within YNHH’s Behavioral Medicine Service.
+This track consists of a single, full-time, twelve-month placement within YNHH's Psychological Medicine Service.

 Number of Fellows

-Three doctoral fellows will be selected into the Behavioral Medicine track for the 2014-2015 academic year.
+Two to three doctoral fellows will be selected into the Behavioral Medicine track for the 2015-2016 academic year.

 The Behavioral Medicine Service is a part of the Psychiatric Services of Yale-New Haven Hospital.
-Developed in 2008, the Behavioral Medicine Service has become a valued and integrated component of the Yale-New Haven Transplantation Center and the Smilow Cancer Hospital.
+Developed in 2008, the Behavioral Medicine Service has become a valued and integrated component of the Yale-New Haven Transplantation Center and the Smilow Cancer Hospital/Yale Cancer Center.

 The Yale-New Haven Transplantation Center (YNHTC) provides expert, comprehensive and compassionate care for adult and pediatric patients throughout the world who are candidates for organ transplantation.
 The YNHTC specializes in liver, kidney, pancreas and heart transplantation; and is the region's leader in the evaluation and treatment of advanced liver disease.

-The majority of the doctoral fellow's clinical training occurs within the outpatient care clinics of these two programs, however, fellows also have the opportunity to perform consultations and provide counseling to hospitalized patients as well.
+The majority of the doctoral fellow's clinical training occurs within the outpatient care clinics of these two programs, however, fellows also have the opportunity to perform consultations and provide psychotherapeutic services within the hospital's inpatient units as well.

 The goal of the Behavioral Medicine Service is to provide support and assistance to medical care providers and their patients so that the patient’s emotional and mental health needs can be addressed within the context of their overall medical care.
 The service operates under the premise that integrated behavioral medicine has the potential to benefit both patient and physician by improving access to behavioral health care for medically compromised individuals, improving adherence to medical treatments, targeting lifestyle and psychosocial issues effecting wellness, addressing issues of pain management, stress tolerance, addictions, coping, and by helping to prevent the development of more serious mental health disorders through early recognition and intervention.

-Fellows divide their time training between the Yale-New Haven Transplantation Center’s Liver Transplant program and the Smilow Cancer Hospital.
-Fellows also participate in three additional minor rotations over the course of the year: Bariatric Surgery, Consult Liaison Psychiatry, and Neuropsychological Assessment.
+Fellows divide their time between the Yale-New Haven Transplantation Center's Liver Transplant program and the Smilow Cancer Hospital/Yale Cancer Center.
+Fellows also participate in two additional minor rotations over the course of the year: Consult Liaison Psychiatry and Neuropsychological Assessment.

-Within each of the medical specialties, Behavioral Medicine fellows consult with medical providers and patients and provide psychotherapy to medically ill patients using a combination of supportive, cognitive-behavioral, and mindfulness-based therapeutic approaches.
-Interns also attend and participate in a number of weekly multidisciplinary meetings and case conferences such as the Liver Transplant Recipient Review Committee, Melanoma Tumor Board, and the Palliative Care Interdisciplinary Team Meeting.
+Within each of the medical specialties, Behavioral Medicine fellows consult with medical providers and patients and provide evidence-based psychotherapeutic services to medically ill patients using a combination of supportive, cognitive-behavioral, and mindfulness-based therapeutic approaches.
+Fellows also attend and participate in a number of weekly multidisciplinary meetings and case conferences such as the Liver Transplant Recipient Review Committee, Liver Donor Advocacy Team, disease specific tumor board meetings, and the Palliative Care Interdisciplinary Team Meeting.

 Within the Liver Transplant program, fellows gain valuable firsthand experience in issues related to organ allocation, patient selection, transplant ethics, and the psychological and neurocognitive functioning of patients with acute liver failure and end stage liver disease.
 Fellows play an important role in the evaluation and support of liver transplant candidates by providing individual behavioral weight loss, drug and alcohol relapse prevention counseling, and stress management and relaxation training to pre and post-liver transplant recipients.
 Fellows also receive specialized training in the evaluation of living donors, and participate in the program's Donor Advocacy Team.
 Within the transplant program, fellows attend and participate in weekly multidisciplinary meetings and case conferences such as the Liver Transplant Recipient Review Committee and the Donor Advocacy Meeting.

-In addition to the two primary clinical services described above, fellows receive training within three minor rotations: Bariatric Surgery, Consult-Liaison Psychiatry, and Neuropsychological Assessment.
-Within Bariatric Surgery, fellows work closely with a faculty psychologist and receive training in pre-surgical evaluation and behavioral weight loss to bariatric surgery candidates.
+In addition to the two primary clinical services described above, fellows receive training within two minor rotations: Consult-Liaison Psychiatry and Neuropsychological Assessment.
 Within the Consult-Liaison service fellows provide consultation and ongoing bedside psychotherapy and support to hospitalized medically-ill patients.
 Doctoral fellows also have the opportunity to conduct brief neuropsychological assessments within the Psychiatric Consult-Liaison and Liver Transplant Programs to aid diagnostic understanding and patient selection.
 Most diagnostic assessments involve administering and interpreting a variety of instruments, participating in individual testing supervision, consulting with the treatment team about the implications of test results for the patient's treatment, providing feedback to the patient in consultation with the treatment team, and writing a final report.

-Doctoral fellows within the Behavioral Medicine Service also have the option to receive weekly supervised individual psychotherapy training within the Department of Psychiatry's Long Term Care Clinic.
+Doctoral fellows within the Behavioral Medicine Service also have the option to participate in a weekly supervised individual psychotherapy experience within the Department of Psychiatry's Long Term Care Clinic.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs though do not necessarily receive training or supervised experience in all of them.
 The EBPs include: Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Motivational Interviewing, Motivational Enhancement Therapy, and Mindfulness-Based Cognitive Therapy.